isomerpages/enterprisesg-cpso/index.md

 image: /images/isomer-logo.svg
 permalink: /
 notification: The website will undergo a scheduled maintenance on 20 September 2023, 10.30am to 1.30pm.
-During this period, the website may be unavailable.
+The website may be unavailable during this period.
 We apologize for any inconvenience this may cause and appreciate your understanding.
 sections:
   - hero: